What we imagine shapes our way of seeing things, just as our way of seeing things influences what we imagine.

 Katie Ward approached this new creation with a beginner's mind, looking to activate and stimulate the imagination in a performance context and focusing on the question: "What is reality? "

-In permaculture, part of creating stability is having a diversity plants and other organisms in the system.
-In this work, Ward created space for multiple perspectives different imaginations to find a place.
-Dancing comes from the testing out of new imaginations, of putting things together that were previously not connected to see what can be made – what new configurations can be imagined and put into action - using the text and imagery to be embodied it in its entirety.
+In this work, Ward created a space allowing multiple perspectives and different imaginations to coexist.
+Dancing comes from the testing out of new imaginations, of putting not obviously connected elements together, to see what can be made – what new configurations can be imagined and put into action - embodying text and imagery.

-In imaginationreality, dancers and spectators are invited to play specific roles by following parallel scores to be performed simultaneously.
+In imaginationreality, dancers and spectators are invited to play specific roles by following parallel scores, performed simultaneously.
 A combination of personal images embodied by the dancers and scores spoken by the audience, form a pool of realities.